dd9jn/rfc4880bis/crypto-refresh.md

   Note that we really do mean SHOULD.
   There are plausible uses for this (such as a blind party that only sees the signature, not the key or source document) that cannot include a target subpacket.

+0xFF: Reserved.
+: An implementation MUST NOT create any signature with this type, and MUST NOT validate any signature made with this type.
+  See {{sig-computation-notes}} for more details.

 ### Version 3 Signature Packet Format {#version-three-sig}

 The body of a version 3 Signature Packet contains: